emergentworks/docs/chatbot/README.md

   iii.
 Test the trigger to ensure the fields are correctly filled out.<br>
   <img src="./img/phone_num_array_test.png" width="500">

 5. The last step for setting up the chatbot trigger is configuring another Action.
 This Action sends a request to the Twilio chatbot to start sending out the chatbot attendance questions.
 It requires authentication, so you'll need the unique execution URL and token from Twilio.
-Directions on where to find Twilio credentials are [here](#where-to-find-twilio-credentials).Setting up this Action also has three steps.<br>
+Directions on where to find Twilio credentials are [here](#where-to-find-twilio-credentials).
+Setting up this Action also has three steps.<br>
   i.
 Under the "Choose App & Event" header, set the the App & Event as "Webhooks by Zapier" and "POST".<br>
   <img src="./img/chatbot_trigger_webhook.png" width="500">